ConVrgE63/Nature-Sphere-Code-Indrome-/README.md

 News API for Climate News:
  The News API integration fetches climate-related news articles and updates to keep users informed about environmental issues, initiatives, and developments.

+ Getting Started
+ use Node.js npm installation for creating Api for Phonepe Use of News Api for News Fetching use of firebase for Google login page const API_KEY = 'ENTER YOUR API';
+created link attached with my Nature Sphere Website

 PhonePe API for Online Payment:
  Integration with the PhonePe API enables seamless online payment processing within the web application, facilitating donations or subscription payments for eco-friendly initiatives